minteapixel/rgb-game/README.md

 ## RGB Color Game

 This is an interactive color game app which involves DOM manipulation with the use of vanilla JS and CSS/HTML.
-Although this was built with a tutorial, I included _additional features_ to further my coding skills.
+I included _additional features_ to further my coding skills.

 #### Additional Features:
 - __Flexbox CSS__ - included so that the game would render properly on mobile and tablets.

 - __'Infernal' mode__  features 12 colored squares (that's 3 more squares than the 'hard' mode) and all squares have very similar shades of color.
 See screenshots below.